Exercise, activity, movement – are our children getting enough?

 If you show that you are important enough to take care of yourself by making exercise a priority, your children are more likely to think exercise is important for them.

 If you believe exercise is dreary, your children will also.
 Talk up the advantages of exercising and minimize the negatives in your own talk – to yourself and to your children.

 Listen, listen, listen

 If children are negative about physical activity, listen respectfully and echo back their feelings; for example: “Exercise is difficult and there are so many other things you would rather be doing.”

 Only when children feel that their concerns and their grievances are heard are they ready to hear what you have to say.
 Then, you can move on to the benefits of exercise, brainstorm alternative ways to get exercise, and encourage them to lead a more active lifestyle.

 Once they have chosen what they want to do, support their efforts and interests.

-Exercise as a family or with friends – Exercising with a group can be more fun for some kids, increasing the likelihood that they will maintain the ‘program.’
+Exercising as a family or with friends can be more fun for some kids, increasing the likelihood that they will maintain the ‘program.’
 See if you can get other families to jump on the bandwagon with you.
 Some kids may want to join in when they see other children and adults participating and enjoying themselves.